In addition, you can contact the school Safer Schools Police Officer, P.C. Nyle Davidson

 To work within a multi-agency approach to meet the needs of all the students.

-To effectively involve students through discussion in PSHE, form time and other forums about the need for clear rules and expectations, both of staff and students.
+To effectively involve students through discussion in Personal Development time, form time and other forums about the need for clear rules and expectations, both of staff and students.

 To collaborate and work in partnership with parents/carers when there are student concerns around behaviour and attitudes to learning are evident.